UofT-DSI/building_software/README.md

 This folder contains the assignments for the workshop.
 Students are expected to complete them one week after the content has been delivered.

 ### 2. *lessons*:
-This folder contains the pdf and html version of the slides.
-Either the pdf slides or the html slides can be used when teaching.
-If slides are edited to contain any gifs, the instructor will need to use the html slides so that the gifs are active.

-pdf slides should be referenced before class to prepare or after class to review.
+pdf slides should be referenced after class for review.
 During class will be live-coding, therefore, there is no need to follow them during class.
 They contain all information that was discussed in class and are a great resource in the future if students need to reassess their knowledge.

 ## Acknowledgements and Contributions